 How Did Sri Lanka’s Economy Collapse in 2022?
 Causes & Economic Reforms

-Sri Lanka is an island nation in the Indian Ocean, and it’s off the southeastern coast of the Indian subcontinent.
-In an area of about 25,000 square miles (slightly larger than West Virginia), its main sources of income from exports are textiles, garments, and tea leaves.
+Sri Lanka is an island nation in the Indian Ocean off the southeastern coast of the Indian subcontinent.
+It comprises an area of about 25,000 square miles (slightly larger than West Virginia), and its main sources of income from exports are textiles, garments, and tea leaves.

 Out of a population of 21 million people, about 8.2 million are employed, with a quarter working in agriculture.
 The country's population is rapidly aging, with the number of elderly people (65 and older) predicted to reach 25.7 percent of the population by 2050, compared to 13.4 percent in 2015.